 620-235-4294 - firstname.lastname@example.org

 Attrition reports are completed with the assistance of Sarah Vanderpool and Kerry Haag, at the Kansas State Department of Education (KSDE), who assist in obtaining the data each year and are written by Dr. Kylie Stewart.
 Additionally, historical data compiled from 1983 to 2010 by Paul McNabb is critical in identifying trends in current attrition rates in special education.
-These reports are submitted to the Student Support Services section of KSDE and supported through a contract with Greenbush-The Southeast Kansas Education Service Center, Mike Bodensteiner, Director, and Julie Jameson, coordinator of the project.
+These reports are submitted to the Student Support Services section of KSDE and supported through a contract with Greenbush-The Southeast Kansas Education Service Center, Julie Jameson, coordinator of the project.
 Johnna McColm of Greenbush (SEKESC) conducts the editor review.